-- (1) Unless otherwise authorized by statute, any governmental body that desires to make direct agency procurements in excess of \$50,000.00, shall contact the Materials Management Officer in writing to request certification in any area of procurement, including the following four areas: - (a) Supplies and services; - (b) Consultant services; - (c) Construction and related professional services; - (d) Information technology. - (2) The Materials Management Officer shall review and report on the particular governmental body's entire internal procurement operation to include, but not be limited to the following: - (a) Adherence to provisions of the South Carolina Consolidated Procurement Code and these Regulations;
+(1) Unless otherwise authorized by statute, any governmental body that desires to make direct agency procurements in excess of \$50,000.00, shall contact the Materials Management Officer in writing to request certification in any area of procurement, including the following four areas:

+(a) Supplies and services;

+- (b) Consultant services;

+- (c) Construction and related professional services;

+- (d) Information technology.

+(2) The Materials Management Officer shall review and report on the particular governmental body's entire internal procurement operation to include, but not be limited to the following:

+(a) Adherence to provisions of the South Carolina Consolidated Procurement Code and these Regulations;

-- (b) Procurement staff and training; - (c) Adequate audit trails and purchase order register; - (d) Evidences of competition; - (e) Small purchase provisions and purchase order confirmation; - (f) Emergency and sole source procurements; - (g) Source selections; - (h) File documentation of procurements; - (i) Decisions and determinations made pursuant to section 2015; - (j) Adherence to any mandatory policies, procedures, or guidelines established by the appropriate chief procurement officers; - (k) Adequacy of written determinations required by the South Carolina Consolidated Procurement Code and these Regulations; - (1) Contract administration; - (m) Adequacy of the governmental body's system of internal controls in order to ensure compliance with applicable requirements. - (3) The report required by item $\underline{A}(2)$ shall be submitted to the Board, along with the recommendation of the Materials Management Officer.
-Upon favorable review by the Materials Management Officer and approval by the Board, the particular governmental body may be certified and assigned a dollar limit below which the certified governmental body may make direct agency procurements.
-Such certification shall be in writing and specify:
+(b) Procurement staff and training;

+(c) Adequate audit trails and purchase order register;

+(d) Evidences of competition;

+- (e) Small purchase provisions and purchase order confirmation; - (f) Emergency and sole source procurements; - (g) Source selections; - (h) File documentation of procurements; - (i) Decisions and determinations made pursuant to section 2015;

+(j) Adherence to any mandatory policies, procedures, or guidelines established by the appropriate chief procurement officers;

+(k) Adequacy of written determinations required by the South Carolina Consolidated Procurement Code and these Regulations;

+(l) Contract administration;

+(m) Adequacy of the governmental body's system of internal controls in order to ensure compliance with applicable requirements.

+(3) The report required by item A(2) shall be submitted to the Board.